Starting Price, Per Night*

 How to Get to Asia

-Flights to Asia from Australia are very frequent with a large range of airlines and options available, from full service multi-class airlines such as Qantas, Singapore Airlines and Cathay Pacific, to very affordable low-cost carriers like Scoot and AirAsia X.
+Flights to Asia from Australia are very frequent with a large range of airlines and options available, from full service multi-class airlines such as Qantas, Singapore Airlines and Cathay Pacific, to very affordable low-cost carriers like Scoot and AirAsia X. If you would like to limit your flying, there are also a number of cruise from the east coast of Australia or west coast of Australia into Asia or a more limited number in return.
+You can also check out some of the fantastic repositioning cruises that sail from Australian ports including Sydney and Brisbane to top Asian locales such as Singapore.

 Asia Cruise Itineraries